caganaytac/browml/README.md

-# 🌳 Browml
+# 🌳 BrowML

-**Browml** is a minimal, dependency-free implementation of simple machine learning algorithms that run entirely in your browser.
+**BrowML** is a minimal, dependency-free implementation of simple machine learning algorithms that run entirely in your browser.
 No build tools, no external libraries — just vanilla JavaScript.

 ---